Rohan-Korake/SmartExam/README.md

 ## 🚀 New in v2.0
 - 🔥 Added animated buttons and loader
-- 🌈 Gradient support added
+- 🌈 Gradient usage
-- 📋 One-click copy for all buttons
+- 📄 PDF download icon added

 ##  💻 Technologies Used
 - HTML
 - CSS